funilrys/PyFunceble/docs/components/whois-lookup.rst

 ============

 .. note::
-    While testing using PyFunceble, subdomains and IPv4 are not used against our whois lookup logic.
+    While testing using PyFunceble, subdomains, IPv4 and IPv6 are not used against our whois lookup logic.

 Why do we need it?
 ------------------